Starkku/cncnet-client-mod-base/Documentation/Updater.md

-# Extended CnCNet Client Updater #

-This document attempts to explain the usage and features of the extended CnCnet Client updater that is included with the client files in this repository.
-Some of the details may overlap with the regular CnCNet Client updater, however many features presented here are absent in it.
+# Instructions on how to use the updater functionality of the XNA CnCNet client

 Updater-Related Files
 -------------------